Merkie/uule-go/README.md

 ## Features

 - **Easy UULE Generation**: Quickly generate UULE parameters by specifying city, state, and country.
-- **Canonical Name Lookup**: Convert a location into its official UULE canonical name as recognized by Google.
-- **Lightweight and Fast**: Minimal dependencies ensuring fast and efficient performance.
+- **Lightweight and Fast**: Designed with performance in mind, the library has a minimal footprint, ensuring it doesn't bloat your application.

 ## Installation